metalzoa/FirstContactWithTensorFlow/README.md

 #### TensorFlow installation (do it before the course starts)
 For the labs, you should have a working installation of Python.
 TensorFlow has a Python API (plus a C / C ++) that requires the installation of Python 2.7.
 Nowadays many Linux and UNIX distributions include a recent Python.If this is not the case I assume that any student who take this course knows how to install it from the [general download page]( https://www.python.org/downloads/).

+During the sessions lab the instructor will use IPython/Jupyter.
+If you are interested to use too, you can obtain it from [here] (https://ipython.org) (optional).

 We will use a virtual environment virtualenv to install TensorFlow (this will not overwrite existing versions of Python packages from other projects required by TensorFlow).

 First, you should install pip and virtualenv if they are not already installed, like the follow script shows: